The College Selection Process

 - your grades and test scores, including academic, interest or vocational tests.

 - anything else that will give you a clear picture of who you are and what you want (your goals).

 - You may use the college guides and and other print materials that we have in the Counseling Office.
 You will also find a wealth of information on the internet.
 A particularly good site to check out is Xello (formerly Career Cruising).

 - Attend College Night in the fall at Kirtland Community College and talk with admissions counselors from Michigan colleges and universities and military representatives.

 - Juniors and seniors can meet with college admissions counselors and military representatives in the Counseling Office.
-Check the daily announcements for dates and times, sign up on the Google form that Mrs. Bonamie sends out, and then report to the Counseling Office on the day of the visit.
+Check the Daily Announcements for dates and times, sign up on the Google form that Teresa Bonamie sends out, and then report to the Counseling Office on the day of the visit.